ceejbot/polyclay/README.md

 ModelFunction.setStorage(adapterOptions, polyclay.CouchAdapter);
 ```

+If you do not pass a dbname, the adapter will fall back to using the model's `plural`.
+This is often the expected name for a database.

 Every model instance has a pointer to the adapter on its `adapter` field.
 The adapter in turn gives you access to the cradle connection on `obj.adapter.connection` and the database on `obj.adapter.db`.

 For the redis adapter, specify host & port of your redis server.
 The 'dbname' option is used to namespace keys.
 The redis adapter will store models in hash keys of the form `<dbname>:<key>`.
 It will also use a set at key `<dbname>:ids` to track model ids.